shthota77/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-support-signin.md

 Defender App asks for Battery Optimization/Permanent Protection permission on devices as part of app onboarding, and selecting **Allow** returns an error that the permission couldn't be set.
 It only affects the last permission called "Permanent Protection."

 **Cause:**
-Xiomi changed the battery optimization permissions in Android 11.
+Xiaomi changed the battery optimization permissions in Android 11.
 Defender is not allowed to configure this setting to ignore battery optimizations.

 **Solution:**
 We are working with OEM to find a solution to enable this permission from the app onboarding screen.
 We will update the documentation when this is resolved.